-- Identification cards will be provided to each student free of charge at the beginning of the school year. - A student's ID card must be carried at all times. - The ID card will be utilized for signing in tardy, Renaissance privileges, special events, dances, school privileges and identification. - Lost Identification Cards must be replaced and the student will be charged \$5.00.
+- Identification cards will be provided to each student free of charge at the beginning of the school year.
+The student's photograph on the identification card must be one that ensures that the student is clearly identifiable. - A student's ID card must be carried at all times. - The ID card will be utilized for signing in tardy, Renaissance privileges, special events, dances, school privileges and identification. - Lost Identification Cards must be replaced and the student will be charged \$5.00.